infozenfrance/Phraseanet-Docs/en/Glossary.rst

     Collection
         A collection is a subset of a Phraseanet base.
-They allow to implement a data segmentation, based on workflow needs or even data separation in accordance with subjective criterias (type of document, year of the shooting...*etc*.).
+They allow to implement a data segmentation, based on workflow needs or even data separation in accordance with subjective criteria (type of document, year of the shooting...*etc*.).

     Basket